 If you wait to file, you may lose out on benefits.
 You must meet eligibility requirements, but you can determine these from your state’s unemployment office.

 You may even be eligible for benefits (even partial benefits) if you work part-time.
-You may also be eligible to collect unemployment benefits while you are collecting severance or other benefits from your current position.
+You may also be eligible to collect unemployment benefits while collecting severance or other benefits from your current job.